Henrique-BL/srag-opendatasus-challenge/README.md

 [Project Architecture](architecture.pdf).

 ### Optional Requirements
+- UV Package Mananger (Suggested): useful to install and run the project without dependencies and python version conflict
 - PgAdmin or DBeaver: useful for analyzing the data that's being loaded.
 - Docker Desktop: useful interface to execute Ollama commands directly at the container.
 - Ollama Model: only if you're not going to use another cloud provider.
 Must be pulled inside docker container with the command "ollama pull {model_id}"